-Careful design of the lighting for your home will ensure that the right amount of light is gets where and when it is needed and can be switched on conveniently.
+Careful design of the lighting for your home will ensure that the right amount of light is where and when needed, switched on conveniently.
 Lighting should avoid over-lit areas, and give control and flexibility to create lighting effects for different situations.
 Well-designed lighting will be inherently easier to use and will function in an energy-efficient way.

 The best approach to home lighting design is to use three levels of lighting: general lighting, task lighting and accent lighting.
 By combining these three levels, the recommended lighting level for each room or activity should be obtained, as below:

 General lighting should ensure a sufficient minimum level of light in the room.
 There are plenty of LED light sources that can be used for this purpose: LED modules, strips, luminaries or spotlight.
 Decide on the desired illuminance level (lux).
 In living rooms and bedrooms in particular, give a certain degree of flexibility (through control settings/dimmers) so that occupants can raise or lower the general lighting around the set level.
 Design for the upper end of the Lux ranges in homes with elderly occupants, which generally appreciate a higher level of general lighting.
 A minimum level of general lighting is required for safe movement in the home, especially on the stairs, but sufficient general LED lighting is considered important for general well-being.